Product photography is everywhere. Every time you shop on Amazon, go to McDonald’s or flick through a magazine – product photography is there.

 Start photographing, following our tips below and see what works for you and your products.

-Here is a list and description of 10 different compositions that you can use for your product photography.
+Here is a list and description of 10 different compositions.
+These you can use for your product photography.

 This list is not exhaustive, as there are hundreds of ways you can show off your image.
-These are designed to add more interest to your images to help create something truly stunning.
+These help to add more interest to your images to help create something stunning.

-A three-quarter shot looking down diagonally works as the viewer sees it from a perspective as if they were there.
+A three-quarter shot looking down diagonally works.
+The viewer sees it from a perspective as if they were there themselves.
 They see what it would be like to see your products in person.